Greetings to you music lovers and thrill seekers and conversationalists all across the fruited play in Rush Limbaugh and the fastest week in media.

 There's no evidence of this.

-He's been in the tank from the beginning for Obama, and obviously Daly and all of the locals have been in the tank from the beginning, but the fact is that it was common knowledge early on that uh Fitzpatrick was going to be, quote, reappointed.
+He's been in the tank from the beginning for Obama, and obviously, Daly and all of the locals have been in the tank from the beginning.

-Um, it's interesting you have this uh this theory.
+Well, it's interesting you have this theory.

 I have a different one.

-I just I find it difficult to believe.
+I find it difficult to believe.

 The suspicion is easy, but I wouldn't believe that until it's proven.

-Governor Blago might ask the courts to step in and block a proceeding that he considers a sham.
+Facing almost certain defeat in a Senate impeachment trial, Governor Blago might ask the courts to step in and block a proceeding that he considers a sham.

-A lawyer for the Democrat governor said on Thursday, Samuel E. Adam told Associated Press Obama on Thursday at a lawsuit challenging what he called completely unfair Senate trial rules is being prepared and could be filed uh to the state Supreme Court within days.
+A lawyer for the Democrat governor said on Thursday, Samuel E. Adam told Associated Press Obama on Thursday at a lawsuit challenging what he called completely unfair Senate trial rules is being prepared and could be filed to the state Supreme Court within days.

-Blogo's trial is set for Monday.
+Blago's trial is set for Monday.

-And I will not be disappointed if it happens.
+I'm going to make a prediction to you, and I will not be disappointed if it happens.

 I know it's a long shot, but he might weasel out of this and still hang on.